 Do you need to demonstrate a website to a client or customer but don’t want to mess with the live site?
 There are several options available for creating a demo site without touching the existing one.
 In this guide, we will go over some of the popular ways to create a demo site, specifically by using Cloud WordPress and our WordPress Backup Plugin to migrate the site, or creating a separate site.
 These are great options if want to have example sites to share, before replacing an existing site.
 With this information, you can determine the best method for you to set up a demo site.

-Cloud WordPress by BoldGrid lets you quickly create a site for free.
+Cloud WordPress by BoldGrid lets you quickly create a WordPress site for free.
 Use Total Upkeep to create a separate staging site by importing a copy of your existing site.
 Then you can test changes or experiment with things that you’re not quite ready to do on your production site.
-If you have a Premium Connect Key you can create many separate sites at once.
-Simply create a Cloud WordPress site and when you are done testing, simply delete the site, reset it, or migrate it to your client’s server.
+If you have a Premium Connect Key you can create many separate Cloud WordPress sites at once.
+Simply create a Cloud WordPress site and when you are done testing, easily delete the site, reset it, or migrate it to your client’s server.